Decaisnea fargesii

-Decaisnea fargesii, the blue sausage fruit, blue bean shrub or dead men's fingers, is a member of the family Lardizabalaceae, and is native to Nepal, Tibet and China.
-It is a deciduous shrub which grows to 4 m tall and broad, but may achieve 8 m eventually.
+Decaisnea fargesii, the blue sausage fruit, blue bean shrub, or dead men's fingers, is a member of the family Lardizabalaceae, and is native to Nepal, Tibet and China.
+It is a deciduous shrub that grows to 4 m tall and broad, but may achieve 8 m eventually.

-It has divided leaves up to 90 cm long.
-But its main attraction is the pendent bean-like pods which appear in autumn, and are an unusual blue-grey colour.
+It has divided leaves up to 90 cm long, but its main attraction is the pendant bean-like pods, which appear in autumn, and are an unusual blue-grey colour.
 It is hardy to -20 C or lower and prefers a sheltered position.

-The species was first described in 1892 by the French botanist Adrien René Franchet.
+The species was first described in 1892 by French botanist Adrien René Franchet.

 Both the online Flora of China and Global Biodiversity Information Facility (GBIF) do not consider this a separate species from Decaisnea insignis, but Plants of the World Online does.